Adjustable Height Rolling Desk Explained: Ergonomics, Uses, and Setup

 Volitionally exerting body weight on an unlocked desk

-Taking note of stability for working on uneven floors
+Taking note of stability when working on uneven floors

 Always lock all wheels before working.